open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

  => => naming to eu.gcr.io/acme/simpleserver:0.1.0-linux-arm64                                               0.0s
 ```

-Check that the images have beens created correctly:
+Check that the images have been created correctly:

 ```shell
 $ docker image ls | grep simpleserver